emilmasoumi/rop-compiler/README.txt

       endianness of the architecture.
     {-i --individually}:
       Display the gadget and the addresses in the gadget chain individually.
+    {-l --list}:
+      Display every address present in the binary for all gadgets.
     {-s --select} <syntax>:
       The assembly syntax for dis/assembling. <possible values: att, gas, intel, nasm>